divija8/divija8/README.md

 ## Hi there 👋👋,

-### "I’m Divija Morishetty, with a passion for problem-solving and algorithm design.
+### "I’m  Divija Morishetty 👨‍💻, with a passion for problem-solving and algorithm design.
 I’m always eager to learn new skills and enjoy immersing myself in research and exploration."
 -------

 ## 🧐 About me